We Are One

 The Sculptures

 We have been considering a range of options to grow, sculpt, and stitch the pieces together.
-Over the next few weeks we will experiment with combinations to determine the best mixes, the mest timeframes & meat, and the best way to stitch all of the mycelium body panels together.
-We’ll keep you posted.
+Over several weeks we experimented with combinations to determine the best mixes, the best timeframes and the best way to stitch all of the mycelium body panels together.

 The production phases are to experiment with substrate and spores, produce squares of mix, from which we can determine the most suitable mix between sand, straw and agar jelly,

-The most suitable mix will then be used to experiment with sculptural forms, after which the actul pieces will be produced, photographer around locations in Ireland and an exhibition produced.
+The most suitable mix came out as straw, agar and spores, so these will be used to experiment with sculptural forms; after which the actual pieces will be produced, photographer around locations in Ireland and an exhibition produced.